iTwin/saved-views/README.md

   npm start
   ```

-* You can now edit TypeScript and CSS source files and the changes will automatically be reflected in the test app.
+* You can now edit TypeScript and CSS source files and changes will automatically be reflected in the test app.

 ## Top-level commands